Deep tech: History

 The funding for deep tech companies has increased over the years.
 According to Boston Consulting Group, the total investments in deep tech companies increased from $1.7 billion to $7.9 billion from 2011 through 2016.
 Investment activities are concentrated in the United States and China that totaled for about 81% of global private investments in deep tech from 2015 through 2018 with approximately $32.8 billion and $14.6 billion invested in each country, respectively.
 China acts as the main driver in deep tech investments with funding increasing 80% each year over that period compared to 10% each year in the US.
 European countries are also active in deep tech investing.
 According to the Financial Times, in 2017 the total funding towards deep tech companies reached around €3 billion across 600 deals.

 Corporations such as Google, Facebook, Amazon, IBM and Apple show increased interest towards deep tech applications in AI, virtual reality, drones, self-driving cars.
 Business accelerators are also shifting focus from digital startups towards deep tech ventures.
 In 2016 Y Combinator's batch there were 32 deep tech startups including 9 in biotech, 4 in drones and 3 in advanced hardware.
 The Eindhoven-based startup accelerator HighTechXL exclusively focuses on deep tech ventures.
+In Japan, the DTSSA (Deep Tech Startup Supporters Association) has also been actively supporting deep tech, helping to accelerate innovation and growth in the country’s deep tech ecosystem.